Long dress in fluid viscose jersey – Bespoke

 No introduction is needed to the black velvet dress; a timeless staple of the winter wardrobe that gets a makeover.
 The velvet dress can really have many souls, from office to ceremony.
 You just need to know how to choose and match it.
 The black velvet dress, with its versatile, wrap-around and truly feminine appeal, is the ultimate in elegance for a special occasion or end-of-year party.
 In the haute couture scene, there are many designers who have presented their idea of the velvet dress on the catwalk, redefining the concept of "classic" and shaping it to make it current and cool; there are many variations on the theme, and they do not only concern the fit or the length of the hemline, because the proposals can actually also take shape through the season's trendy colors, which complement the timeless total black look.
 When you want to be flawless but are in a quandary about what dress to wear, there will always be a velvet dress to solve the situation in a jiffy: it should not be pulled out only for end-of-year parties, or for other special occasions: street style and fashionistas have already flaunted it, turning it into a garment to be used every day, and for every situation, especially for elegant dinners and evenings.
 My model of black silk velvet dress, long and with a slightly flared bottom; mysterious and charming, it has long sleeves, bias workmanship, with particular play of draping and refined details.
 Matching it is a handbag lined with silk fabric, containing, inside, a pretty coin purse.

-Accessories play an important role in enhancing the black dress and allowing us to create unique looks.
+Accessories play an important role in enhancing the black dress and allow us to create unique looks.
 If in doubt, a black bag and shoes are the choice you can never go wrong with.

 Short trapeze dress with sequins – Bespoke